NethServer/ns8-docs/webtop.rst

 .. image:: _static/webtop-edit_mailcard.png

-Yuu can use the uploaded image inside the mailcard with this button:
+You can use the uploaded image inside the mailcard with this button:

 .. image:: _static/webtop-public_signature.png